-Economics, Policies and Management of Territory
+Economics and Management of Territory and Tourism

-A short description of the course
+Short description of the course

-- Managers in public administration
+- Manager in public administration.

-- Consultant for EU projects and funding.
+- Expert in EU projects and funding.

 - Consultant in tourism development.